trumble117/wcc_deploy/README.md

 * These scripts will perform an installation, and some basic configuration only.
 No other higher-level or user-specific configuration is performed.

 ## Support
 These scripts have only been tested on Oracle Enterprise Linux 6.6 and 6.7 with a 64-bit architecture.
 It is likely that they will work on any RHEL6-based OS, but that has not been proven.
+Oracle Enterprise Linux 5 is not supported due to an outdated BASH, and the same is true for any other RHEL5-based OS.
 Any other Linux variant is not guaranteed compatible.
-Debian-based systems would definitely have some issues.
+Debian-based systems are not compatible with this distribution.

 ## Software
 This section describes the required software packages to be downloaded and staged prior to starting.
 Installation binaries can be found on OTN and patches can be found in MOS.